sjsu-library/unionist/_template/unionist--text-0033.md

 issue: '2'
 transcription: We really think the Hartford Times acts much better, the part of a
   <em>discreet</em> friend to Col. Judson, in omitting his Circular, than does the
-  Advertiser in publishing and requesting others to publish it.&nbsp;
+  Advertiser in publishing and requesting others to publish it.
 scholarlyNotes:
-commentary:
+commentary: A recognition by Charles Burleigh that Judson's circular does not present its author in a good light.
+History has sustained Burleigh's insight in this regard.
 relatedPeople: Andrew Judson; James Holbrook (inferred)
 featured:
 repeated: